prashers/adaptive-social-plasticity-ABM/README.md

 # quail-centrality-ABM
-R code for analysis of quail centrality ABM output
+Netlogo files of iterations of the quail centrality ABM and R code for analysis of the output
-A line I wrote on my local computer